containers/fetchit/docs/methods.rst

 A target is a unique value that holds methods.
 Mutiple git targets (targetConfigs) can be defined.
 Methods that can be configured include `Raw`, `Systemd`, `Kube`, `Ansible`, `FileTransfer`, `Prune`, and `ConfigReload`.

+Examples of all methods are located in the `FetchIt repository <https://github.com/containers/fetchit/tree/main/examples>`_

 Dynamic Configuration Reload
 =============